Yearnsmith/listr/READMEP.md

 Once a user selects a list to edit, the YAML file is passed as a hash into the `list` object, invoking the `list_edit_menu`{.ruby} `TTY::Prompt`{.ruby} object.

-This object cosists of the following options:
+This object consists of the following options:

 - [Add item]
 - [Remove item]